 Dreaming of a family-friendly afternoon filled with hands-on learning?
 You can’t do much better than the Portland Children’s Museum.
-Located steps away from the Oregon Zoo, World Forestry Center and Hoyt Arboretum in Portland’s Washington Park, this fun-filled museum hosts more than 300,000 visitors each year.
+This fun-filled museum is located steps away from the Oregon Zoo, World Forestry Center and Hoyt Arboretum in Portland’s Washington Park.

 Portland’s first director of parks and recreation, Dorothea Lensch, founded the Junior Museum and Adventure House in 1946.
 Original exhibits included arts and crafts classes, natural history displays and even a pet lending library!
-In 2001, the museum, now known as the Portland Children’s Museum, moved into the expansive former home of Portland’s best known children’s museum, the Oregon Museum of Science and Technology, in Southwest Portland’s Washington Park.
+In 2001, the museum, now known as the Portland Children’s Museum, moved into the expansive former home of the Oregon Museum of Science and Technology in Southwest Portland’s Washington Park.

 With more than a dozen permanent exhibits, there’s always plenty for little ones to explore at this experience-based learning center.
 Here are a few of our favorites:

-Armed with toddler-sized tools and hard hats, budding builders tear down walls and play with plumbing as they hone their motor skills and learn about the material world.
+Using toddler-sized tools and hard hats, budding builders tear down walls and play with plumbing to hone their motor skills.

 Visitors delight in digging into piles of child-safe rubber mulch with a slew of shovels, chutes, buckets and movers.

-Little animal lovers perform medical check-ups on stuffed pups, examine real X-rays of cats and dogs, and learn how different creatures’ bodies work.
+Little animal lovers perform check-ups on stuffed pups, examine real cat and dog X-rays, and learn how creatures’ bodies work.

-Boat races, water cannons and a 12-foot-high (3.6 meters) waterfall give this room all-ages appeal, with smocks and dryers on hand to avoid any damp clothing disasters.
+Boat races, water cannons and a 12-foot-high (3.6 meter) waterfall give this room all-ages appeal.
+Smocks and dryers are provided to avoid any damp clothing disasters.

 This outdoor labyrinth is made of hedges tall enough for children to feel hidden, but short enough for adults to peer over and keep an eye on the kids.